dcos/dcos-e2e/docs/source/dcos-vagrant-cli.rst

 .. code-block:: console

-   $ dcos-vagrant run --cluster-id example systemctl list-units
+   $ dcos-vagrant run systemctl list-units

 See :ref:`the dcos-vagrant run reference <dcos-vagrant-run>` for more information on this command.